McEsselB/AwaBus/README.md

 A school bus proximity alert system purpose-built for the Ghanaian school transport ecosystem.
 When a school bus enters a configurable radius around a child's drop-off point, AwaBus automatically triggers a voice call (robocall) to the parent — no smartphone, no data connection, no app required on the parent's end.

-Parents can interact with the system through **whichever interface suits them best** — a React Native mobile app or a browser-based PWA.
-Both connect to the same backend and share the same real-time data.
-Parents on basic phones are covered entirely by the IVR dial-in channel.
+The system is built around three components: a **React Native Driver Android App**, a **React.js Admin Web Portal**, and an **Arkesel IVR telephony channel** as the exclusive parent interface.
+Parents on any phone — basic or smart — are fully served by the IVR dial-in channel for both inbound actions and outbound alerts.

 ---